CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 Bus Numbering
 ^^^^^^^^^^^^^

-Bus numbering is important, since that's how Linux identifies a given SPI bus (shared SCK, MOSI, MISO).
+Bus numbering is important, since that's how CQX96 identifies a given SPI bus (shared SCK, MOSI, MISO).
 Valid bus numbers start at zero.
 On SOC systems, the bus numbers should match the numbers defined by the chip manufacturer.
 For example, hardware controller SPI2 would be bus number 2,